 ii.
 Subtitle

 The subtitle builds on the headline by offering more information.
 A subtitle of 20 words or less is ideal.
-With that in mind, make sure you explain the most important elements of your headline.
+With that in mind, explain the most important elements of your headline.
 This gives your reader just enough information, so they have an idea what the press release is about.

 iii.
 Opening sentence

 Your opening sentence should summarize the story in no more than 15-20 words.
 Try to fit as many of your 5Ws in the opening line as possible.
 These are the “Why”, “What”, Where”, “When” and “Who”.
-If you can’t fit all of these elements in one sentence, then at least make sure you cover them in the opening paragraph.
+If you can’t fit all of these elements in one sentence, then at least cover them in the opening paragraph.

 A great opening line should be similar to the opening lines in news stories.
 Many journalists will look for the most important information here.
 To write a great opening line, imagine this story is being aired on TV or radio.
 What would a presenter say to introduce your story?
 Use that elevator pitch as your opening sentence and you’ll be well on your way to the perfect press release length.